 All students working on a research or creative project with a UVM faculty member are eligible to present some aspect of their research at this forum.
 Research and creative projects at any stage of completion are welcome.
 The event also serves as a resource for students who are not yet involved with research but wish to learn about how to engage in research pursuits.

 To submit an application for the conference, click here.

 Do I have to complete a lab safety training?

 Yes.
-All people who work or teach in a Jeffords Hall Lab are required to take a lab safety training.
-Risk Management and Safety offers training on a rolling basis.
-More information and class sign-ups can be found on their website here.
-For other questions please contact Lee.Diamond@uvm.edu.
-Lee is the Risk Management and Safety professional assigned to Jeffords Hall.
+Jeffords occupants who work in research or teaching labs are required to complete lab safety training.
+Safety training and sign-up information can be found on the UVM Safety website.
+Any questions may be directed to: email@example.com.
+Lee Diamond is currently the UVM Risk Management and Safety professional assigned to Jeffords Hall.

 Last modified December 11 2017 08:58 AM